MichalStrehovsky/MichalStrehovsky.github.io/content/post/2024-01-02_2kbgame/index.md

 One interesting thing to call out is the `fixed byte _pixel[Width * Height * 4]` field: this is the C# syntax to declare a [fixed array](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/unsafe-code-pointers/fixed-size-buffers).
 A fixed array is an array whose individual elements are a part of the struct.
 You can think of it as a shortcut for a set of fields `byte _pixel_0, _pixel_1, _pixel_2, _pixel_3,... _pixel_N` that one can access as an array.
 The size of this array needs to be a compile time constant so that the size of the entire struct is fixed.

-We need to prepare one more structure: a `BITMAPINFO` structure that tells Win32 about the properties of our screen buffer:
+We need to prepare one more structure: a `BITMAPINFO` structure that tells Win32 about the properties of our screen buffer.
+I'm going to place it into a `static` variable for the same reason as the `ScreenBuffer` above - so that it can get placed into the data segment of the executable as a blob of initialized/literal data later (saving us from needing the code to initialize the individual fields).

 ```csharp
 class BitmapInfo